ku-ya/dissertation/README.md

-# dissertation
+# Dissertation
-Stripped down template
+Stripped-down template for the dissertation from 2015.
+* [ ] need to change chapter headder/footer